Home

 Everything so far was the floor.
 Here is the part that is actually your work: keeping the human beings who run that floor glad they chose you, year after year, in a product that is brutally hard to rip out once it is in.

 People buy a WMS for a reason you can almost always name: they outgrew the warehouse module bolted onto their ERP, their inventory accuracy fell apart, a peak season melted down, or an audit went badly.
-Find that original wound on the first call and keep it in front of you, because two years later your renewal argument is "remember why you bought us," and you cannot make it if you never knew.
+Find that original wound on the first call and keep it in front of you, because two years later your renewal argument is "remember why you bought us," and you can't make it if you never knew.

 And you are never selling to one person.
 You are managing a small cast, each of whom wants something different and fears something different.